Smederevo Fortress: Cultural and historical significance

 There is also a tower in the inner city with a large brick inscription naming Đurađ Branković and stating the date of construction.
 It reads "V Hrista Boga blagoverni despot Đurđ, gospodin Srbljem i Pomorju Ze(t)skomu; povelenijem jego sazida se grad sij v leto 6938." ("In Christ the Lord faithful Despot Đurđ, Lord of Serbs and the Littoral of Zeta.
 By His order this city was built in the year of 6938 [1430]".)
 Above it is an immured cross, which gives the tower its names "Krstata kula" ("Krstata tower") and tower "Krstača".
 This type of inscription is rare, and found only on former Byzantine territory.
 It is the sole example in the former Yugoslavia.

 In the fortified suburb are the minimal remains of two more significant structures.
 One was a sacral complex, Blagoveštenjska crkva (Annunciation Church), where the Saint's relics were stored.
 Though its construction began in the 15th century, it was built over several historical phases.
-The second structure was a Turkish bath from the 17th century.
+The second structure was a hamam (Turkish bathhouse) from the 17th century.
 (Note: There is also a claim that the bath was built during the 15th century, seen here.
 The fortress was under Ottoman control for both dates, so both are plausible.)

 For years, Smederevo Fortress stood as the last defense against Ottoman assaults.
 During their attack in 1439, it also became the first site in Serbia to see cannon fire.
 When it fell in 1459, it became the center of a Turkish sanjak.
 Later, Smederevo was a province of the Habsburg monarchy, and between 1805 and 1807 it was once again the center of the renewed Serbian state.